DefNotEv/custom-keyboard/JOURNAL.md

 ## 8:26 PM
 i finally figured out how to make a pcb 😭. why are keyboards so much more complicated than TEJ2O. anyway look at this!!!
 4 hours of my life!!!
 ![pcb](images/pcb1.png)

+# June 20th

+## 11:39 AM
+i didn't forget about this i've been struggling to trace the pcb for the past 24 hours i have no idea what i'm doing i'll update this journal when i figure it out i'm losing my mind